Glossary of Buddhist Terms: Letters F – J

 Golden age A time when sentient beings have abundant merit and when Dharma activities flourish.
 It is contrasted with degenerate times.

 Great compassion A mind wishing to protect all sentient beings from suffering.
 Generally there are three types: compassion observing sentient beings, compassion observing phenomena, and compassion observing the unobservable.
 The second is a great compassion induced by and accompanied by a realization of impermanence, and the third is a great compassion induced by and accompanied by a realization of emptiness.
 The first is a great compassion that is not qualified in either of these ways.
-See Eight Steps to Happiness, Universal Compassion, and Ocean of Nectar.
+See The New Eight Steps to Happiness, Universal Compassion, and Ocean of Nectar.

 Great liberation Great enlightenment, or Buddhahood.